 In a casual work setting, employees should wear clothing that is comfortable and practical for work, but not distracting or offensive to others.
 Any clothing that has words, terms, or pictures that may be offensive to other employees is unacceptable.
 Clothing that has the company logo is encouraged.
 Sports team, university, and fashion brand names on clothing are generally acceptable.

 Remember that some employees are allergic to the chemicals in perfumes and makeup, so wear these substances with restraint.
 If you are aware of a co-worker with this allergy, and you work in close proximity with them, consider refraining from wearing perfume or cologne on work days.

-Dress Code for Travel, Client Interaction, and Trade Shows
+Travel, Client Interaction, and Trade Shows

 While the office setting can be casual because customers don't visit, traveling to see customers, exhibiting at or attending trade shows, and representing the company in the business community, requires different decisions about attire.
 Business casual dress is the minimum standard that must be observed when you are representing the company or interacting with customers or potential customers.

 Before visiting a customer or potential customer ascertain the accepted dress code and match it in your attire.
 This is especially important when you are traveling globally representing the company as customs and dress may differ from those observed in the United States.